neuralvis/elpa-mirror/melpa/ac-php-core-readme.txt

-The core library of the `ac-php'.
-Known to work on Linux and macOS systems.
+The core library of the package `ac-php'.
-For more info and examples see URL `https://github.com/xcwen/ac-php' .

 Thanks to:
 - auto-complete-clang